builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 1. Reads and analyzes all uploaded material
 2. Applies the AI Mirror -- an honest, non-biased read of what the evidence actually shows
-3. Determines the candidate's story type and narrative angle (two versions)
+3. Determines the candidate's story type and narrative perspective (two versions)
 4. Produces a complete candidate asset package in one pass:
    - Narrative Guide Block (6 sections, matches `PERSONA_NARRATIVE_GUIDE.md` format)
-   - Two personalized NotebookLM prompt sets -- one per narrative angle, fully written and ready to copy-paste into NotebookLM
+   - Two personalized NotebookLM prompt sets -- one per narrative perspective, fully written and ready to copy-paste into NotebookLM.
+Each set contains four prompts: Deep Dive, Brief, Infographic, and Short Video.

 **Output is one `.md` file per candidate.** Filename format: `[slug]-asset-package.md`